 First things first, let’s get the pronunciation correct.
-It’s not pa-stee, as in, “My legs are always pasty white after a long Michigan winter.”
-It’s pah-stee.
-Like pasta, but with a long E sound on the end.
+It’s not pay-stee, as in, “My legs are always pasty white after a long Michigan winter.”
+It’s pass-tea.
 Got it?
 Good.
 We Michiganders are passionate about our pasties, and we want to make sure you get it right.
 Let’s talk about the Michigan pasty.

 The Michigan pasty